kubeshop/testkube/docs/oauth-cli.md

 # Enable OAuth for CLI

-Run command to enable oauth for all direct client requests:
+Run the following command to enable OAuth for all direct client requests:

 ```sh
 kubectl testkube enable oauth